Alcoutim – the complete guide (2022)

 There is a ferry service that can take you across the Guadiana river to visit the Spanish town of Sanlúcar de Guadiana.
 The best thing to do there is to visit the castle of Sanlúcar, also known as Castillo de San Marcos.
 It is located on top of the hill, above the town.

 Church of Nossa Senhora da Conceição

-The façade has an original Renaissance portal.
-The portal was built in the Manueline style in the beginning of the 16th century.
-The church was rebuilt later in the 17th century, but the portal remained.
+In the municipality of Alcoutim, you can find a beautiful church, known as Ermida de Nossa Senhora da Conceição.
+The church was initially built in the beginning of the 16th century.
+It was rebuilt later in the 17th century, but the original doorway remained.
 The church was dedicated to Nossa Senhora da Conceição.
 This is Portugal’s Patroness since the time of the Restoration war (17th century).
-It was believed that success in the war of the independence was achieved on her behalf.
-Inside the church there is a baroque altarpiece of gilt carved wood from the 18th century.
-The coat of arms over the altar is the one of king João IV.
-There are some columns with interesting capitels and in the Baptistery you can see a coloured low relief with the date 1593.
-The monstrance is from the 17th century and is embellished by an image of Nossa Senhora da Conceição.
+It was believed that success in the independence war was achieved on her behalf.
+Inside the church, you can find an altar piece of gilt carved wood from the 18th century.
+Above the altar you can see the coat of arms of King João IV.
+This church is worth a visit.

 If you would like to have an adventurous, but peaceful day, we suggest that you do the following tour: Tavira – Cachopo – Martim Longo – Vaqueiros – Giões – Pereiro – Santa Marta – Cortes Pereiras – Alcoutim – Guerreiros do Rio – Foz de Odeleite – Castro Marim.
 This is a full day tour to enjoy the original beauty of the countryside and to discover the unspoiled Algarve, the traditional way of life and the kindness of the simple people.
 Beautiful landscapes and typical white washed architecture.
 It is the Algarve that tourists usually don’t see.